otrv4/otrv4/otrv4.md

 ```
 The inputs are the symmetric key (57 bytes, defined on 'Public keys and
-fingerprints'.
-Note that the symmetric key is 57 bytes), a flag 'f', which is 0,
+fingerprints' section.
+It is referred as 'sym_key'), a flag 'f', which is 0,
 a context 'c', which is empty, and a message 'm'.

-   1. Hash the symmetric key: 'SHAKE-256(symmetric_key)'.
-Store the first 114
+   1. Hash the sym_key 'SHAKE-256(sym_key)'.
+Store the first 114 bytes of the
-       bytes of the digest on 'digest'.
-Construct the secret key 'sk' from
+       digest on 'digest'.
+Construct the secret key 'sk' from the first half of
-       the first half of 'digest' (57 bytes), and the corresponding public
+       'digest' (57 bytes), and the corresponding public key 'H', as defined on
-       key 'H', as defined on 'Public keys, Shared Prekeys and Fingerprints'
+       'Public keys, Shared Prekeys and Fingerprints' section.
+Let 'nonce'
-       section.
-Let 'nonce' denote the second half of the 'digest' (from
-       digest[57] to digest[113]).
+       denote the second half of the 'digest' (from digest[57] to digest[113]).

    2. Compute SHAKE-256("SigEd448" || f || len(c) || c || 'nonce' || m).
 Let
        'r' be the 114-byte digest.